Craftsy/babel-plugin-jsx-display-if/README.md

-babel-plugin-jsx-if
+babel-plugin-jsx-display-if
 ===================

 We use JSX because we want HTML gurus to maintain the JSX in our React Components.

-These are hard for non-JS people to modify and understand:
+These examples are hard for non-JS people to modify and understand:

 ```javascript
 class Example extends React.Component {